Do you need a simple camera guide without all the techno jargon?

 Friends asking me about my camera equipment has inspired me to write this post.
 I’m not an expert but I am very keen to learn about new technology and I’ve discovered trial & error and YouTube are the best resources to be found.

 The Sony A6000 isn’t an expensive camera and I have found it perfect for my needs.
-Most of my photos for my blog taken in the later half of 2017 have been taken with the Sony A6000 and I’ve been pleased (and often surprised) with the results of many of them.
+Most of my photos for my blog taken in the later half of 2017 have been taken with the Sony A6000 and I’ve been pleased (and sometimes surprised) with the results of many of my photos as I learn more.

 If you’re considering accessories for your camera – check out our post 6 Essential Accessories for you new Camera.